sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-11/README.md

 # Chapter 11: CTC Compile Time Constants

-Compile-time constant (CTC) is a variable whose value can be calculated at compile-time and is decorated with `static const`.
+Compile-time constant (CTC) is a variable whose value can be calculated at compile time and is decorated with `static const`.
+Usually used to modify the properties of the contract.

-There are several situations where only CTC compile-time constants are allowed.
+In some cases, only CTC compile-time constants are allowed.
+For example, the maximum number of  `loop` statement must be a compile-time constant.

-1. loop limit
-2. Array length
-3. Use index operator to write array elements
-4. Function parameters declared as `static const`

 ## Put it to the Test